A monthly round-up of energy news from Australia and around the world.

-A proposed New South Wales-South Australia electricity interconnector that will reduce electricity bills for New South Wales customers by $180 million a year has been announced by its proponents TransGrid and ElectraNet.
-The project will allow the free flow of electricity between New South Wales and South Australia for the first time in Australia’s history.
+A proposed NSW-South Australia electricity interconnector that will reduce electricity bills for NSW customers by $180 million a year has been announced by its proponents TransGrid and ElectraNet.
+The project will allow the free flow of electricity between NSW and South Australia for the first time in Australia’s history.

 Environmental approval has been granted by the Government of Western Australia for the 15GW first stage of the Asian Renewable Energy Hub, a large-scale wind and solar hybrid project near Port Hedland.